-Peyton Dollar is an artist based in Nashville, Tennessee working primarily in abstract painting and photography.
-His work explores memory, perception, and the quiet unraveling of personal myth.
+Peyton Dollar is an artist based in Nashville, Tennessee working in abstract and conceptual art.
+His work explores identity, reality, and the unraveling of his personal mythology.

 Peyton currently lives and works inside his home in Nashville, where he continues to explore new visual languages, protect his creative space, and make room for slowness in the modern, fast moving world .